 The College of Psychology offers the professional community a series of continuing education programs each year, featuring nationally renowned presenters.
-Constantly seeking the expert knowledge of the center's faculty and other leading professionals within the field, these courses offer the latest information in psychology and mental health in both a practical lecture and handson format.
+Constantly seeking the expert knowledge of the college's faculty and other leading professionals within the field, these courses offer the latest information in psychology, counseling, and mental health in both a practical lecture and hands-on format.
 Workshops are specifically designed to meet the needs of postgraduate professionals in the field.